Can Thumb-Sucking Affect My Child’s Teeth?

 Child Thumb Sucking

 Thumb-sucking is a common and natural habit among infants and children to help soothe themselves.
-In most cases, your child will grow out of this habit, usually between the ages of 2 and 5; however, some children may continue this habit as a toddler and into their preschool years and will need encouragement to stop.
-Continuing to suck the thumb past the age of 5 may have a negative impact on your child’s dental health and speech development, meaning it may later need correcting.
+In most cases, your child will grow out of this habit, usually between the ages of 2 and 5; however, some children may continue this habit as toddlers and into their preschool years and will need encouragement to stop.
+Thumb-sucking past age 5 can impact your child’s dental health and speech development, meaning it may later need correcting.
 In this blog, we’ll explore the reasons and impact of thumb-sucking and how to help your child stop this habit.

 Why Do Children Suck Their Thumbs?